kwquan/Reacher_Frost/README.md

 This repo contains the code used to solve Reacher Frost, which is a cross-over of OpenAI's Reacher & Frozen Lake environments, using Dynamic Programming

 # Isaac Sim[requires installation & setup of Isaac Sim]
+Place usd file in desired folder[remember to change the paths in agent.py]

 ![alt text](https://github.com/kwquan/Reacher_Frost/blob/main/command_line.png)

 In command prompt, cd to isaac sim folder & run "python.bat path/to/agent.py"